llleeeaaannn/spotlist/README.md

 # Spotlist
-> An Offline-First Progressive Web Application which transforms concert setlists into Spotify Playlists.
+> A Progressive Web Application which transforms concert setlists into Spotify Playlists.
 > You can find it at [Spotlist.net](https://www.spotlist.net)

 ## Table of Contents